iva2k/svelte-blank-20220525/CREATING.md

 // See src/routes/qrscanner.svelte file in repo
 ```

-Add the page to the header links:
+Add the page to the PureHeader links:

 ```js
 <header>